 If you’re looking for the best slow cooker you’ve come to the right place.
 We’ve put in the leg work to bring you everything you need to know via reviews and guides!

 With tons of designs and styles to choose from, not to mention the plethora of hi-tech features and amenities available, the slow cooker market can easily confuse a person unprepared for the options.
 Compiling all of this info together was anything but easy, but we think it’ll be worth it in the end when it comes to simplifying the purchasing process.
 So read the following thoroughly, and then you’ll be more than prepared to take on the stores to purchase the ideal slow cooker for your home.

 Slow cookers are a relatively new addition to the cooking market when you compare them with other cooking pots, such as pressure cookers and rice cookers.
-Since 1940, when Irving Naxon patented the first model, slow cookers have come quite far in their development.
-In fact, a research study conducted by NPD Group Inc. two years back indicated that more than 83% of American households use slow cookers—creating a demand for slow cookers that has doubled since the 1980s.
+In 1940, Irving Naxon patented the first model, and since then slow cookers have come quite far in their development.
+In fact, a research study conducted by NPD Group Inc. two years ago indicated that now more than 83% of American households use slow cookers—furthermore, results showed that demand has doubled since the 1980s.

 Top 5 Best Slow Cooker Reviews

 |Cuisinart MSC-600 Cook Central 3-in-1 Multicooker||4.9/5||4 - 6 - 7 (quarts)||Read review|

 |Hamilton Beach Set 'n Forget Programmable Slow Cooker||4.7/5||6 (quarts)||Read review|

 |Crock-Pot SCCPVL610-S Programmable Cook and Carry Oval Slow Cooker||4.6/5||6 (quarts)||Read review|